Welcome to the Jungle!

 Harvesting systems – How steep is the ground?
-If the ground is up to around ~35% slope then it can all be hoe chucked, if it’s above that can it be cable yarded?
+If the ground is up to around ~35% slope then it can all be hoe chucked (right).
+If it’s above that can it be cable yarded?
 Unlike the UK, cable yarding is a common method of harvesting here.
 This is where deflection lines (D-Line) must be run to see if yarding is viable.
 Deflection is the amount of “sag” when the cable is under tension.
 Perhaps it’s too flat?
 Or a convex section mid slope ruins deflection?
 Below is a diagram to explain.

 So, to run a D-line, you have a Point of Commencement, and with a set bearing i.e. 130’, you walk a certain distance whilst staying on that bearing marking any changes in slope using your clinometer and hip-chain/string-box, every change in slope becomes a “station”.
 You record this in your notebook and hang ribbon at every station.
-Then you can draw it up in the field or, enter the notes into software back in the office.
+Then you can draw it up in the field, or enter the notes into software back in the office.
 Below is the written-up table, Fore azimuth is the bearing (doesn’t change), H.D is horizontal distance, and S.D is slope distance.

 Then you insert this file into another program and it gives you a cross section of the slope.
 You then add on the cable yarder and see if the deflection will work, in this case it does, but not to the top of the slope/D-line.
 Therefore, the boundary for his block will be established at the end of the D-line.

 Streams – Streams are an important consideration due to fish or the connectivity to fish.
 In BC S1 – S4 are fish bearing, S5 and S6 are non-fish bearing, see table below.
-All water courses will need to be recce’d to see where the fish break is, traversed for mapping, inventoried and assessed.
+All water courses will need to be recced to see where the fish break is, traversed for mapping, inventoried and assessed.

 Below is a typical example of a fish break, so no fish will (normally) be able to get past this section of the stream.

-Boundary – Everything that is marked within the boundary must be felled and is how the stumpage tax is calculated therefore, if you mark in trees that are not accessible (uh-oh), the stumpage fee will still apply even though the timber is unable to be removed.
+Boundary – Everything that is marked within the boundary must be felled and this is how the stumpage tax is calculated.
+Therefore, if you mark in trees that are not accessible (uh-oh), the stumpage fee will still apply even though the timber is unable to be removed.
 Where’s the natural break of timber?
 Is there a buffer zone required nearby?
 Streams?
 Wildlife?
 Is a certain area out of deflection?
 Is the timber worth extending the road cost out to get it?
 These are all things to be considered when running the boundary and ensuring all timber can make it to the landing.

-Timber Quality – The timber cruising department are responsible for all mensuration and log value estimations within a proposed block however, as engineers it’s very useful if we can do this at a basic level.
+Timber Quality – The timber cruising department are responsible for all mensuration and log value estimations within a proposed block.
+However, as engineers it’s very useful if we can do this at a basic level.
 This involves estimating the timber volume per hectare, and estimating the split of timber quality.

 So that’s engineering in a nutshell… Once everything has been ribboned, painted and tagged, it will be all be traversed with lasers and GPS so that an accurate map can be made for the client.
 It will be written up into a package and sent to the client, usually sent back with some alterations and then once it is all confirmed, the timber can be harvested.

-Below is big production rate job we did in two days on the west coast of the Island.
+Below is a big production rate job we did in two days on the west coast of the Island.

 Top: Conor, Scott, Rob, Shawn, Emily.
 Bottom: Me, Franck, Lisa and Miles.